 This pineapple upside down cake recipe was inspired by my oldest son who asked for a breakfast other than omelets (our regular breakfast).
 I wanted to create a breakfast recipe that would have the muffin/bread feel without the flour or added sugar.
 I also wanted it to be filling, so I used coconut flour.
 This recipe takes about half an hour to cook but is easy to make and can be made ahead.
 I wouldn’t recommend it for every day, but for a special treat without the grains and sugar, it’s a great option!
-I used my basic Coconut Flour Biscuit recipe as the base, though you could add some honey or maple syrup if you wanted a sweeter option.
-You could also half the recipe to make a smaller amount.
+I used my basic coconut flour biscuit recipe as the base, though you could add some honey or maple syrup if you wanted a sweeter option.
+You could also halve the recipe to make a smaller amount.

-- Mix the coconut flour, butter/coconut oil, eggs, honey/maple syrup, salt, and baking powder to form a thick dough.
-Thin with pineapple juice or coconut milk to get a spreadable (but not pourable) consistency. (add the banana here if you decide to go that route.)
+- Mix together the coconut flour, butter or coconut oil, eggs, honey or maple syrup, salt, and baking powder to form a thick dough.
+Thin with pineapple juice or coconut milk to get a spreadable, but not pourable consistency.

 - Spread the batter over the pineapple and cherries until smooth.
-Place in the oven for 25-40 minutes (will depend on oven and how big of a pan you used) until cooked through and no longer soft in the middle.
+Place in the oven for 25-40 minutes until cooked through and no longer soft in the middle.

 - When done, loosen edges and carefully flip over onto a plate or baking sheet.

 - Serve and enjoy!
-If you are using fresh cherries, you can cook some down with a little water and honey/maple syrup to make a cherry sauce.
+If you are using fresh cherries, you can cook some down with a little water and honey or maple syrup to make a cherry sauce.

 What is your favorite healthy dessert?
 Share below!